 Then Cooke Maroney arrived and brought with him some hope.
-Some eight months after the lauded star (since exploding onto the scene with 2010's Winter's Bone, she's collected three Golden Globes and won an Oscar for Silver Linings Playbook, her second of four nominations) began quietly dating the 34-year-old art gallery director, they're engaged, her rep confirms to E!
+Some eight months after the lauded star (since exploding onto the scene with 2010's Winter's Bone, she's collected three Golden Globes and won an Oscar for Silver Linings Playbook, her second of four nominations) began quietly dating the 34-year-old art gallery director, she accepted his proposal in February, her rep confirmed to E!
 News.

 Suddenly Lawrence was looking at a world that didn't include her most formative relationship to date.
 Nor was she set to get covered in the blue body paint required to play X-Men's Mystique or don Katniss' braids, with filming on The Hunger Games franchise wrapped as well.